Criteria for the programme and Interview Process

-- For the salaried route you need around 3 years experience (this does not have to be a job in education but must be separate to working whilst studying a degree).
+- For the salaried Primary route you need around 3 years experience (this does not have to be a job in education but must be separate to working whilst studying a degree).

 If you studied outside of the UK, you should visit the National Academic Recognition Centre (NARIC) website to find out whether your qualifications are of an equivalent level to UK GCSEs, A-Levels and an undergraduate degree.

 The School Direct Training Programme focuses on developing teaching skills.
 You should have a strong understanding of the subject you wish to teach before you start training.
 If your degree subject does not link closely to your chosen teaching subject, it is recommended that you undertake a subject knowledge enhancement course before you begin training.

 Once candidates have been shortlisted they will be invited to interview at one of our Academies or our Head Office.

 The interview process will include feedback on an observed lesson.